-For nerve blocks performed as anesthesia for a surgical or obstetrical service, report the appropriate surgical or obstetrical anesthesia procedure code.
+For nerve blocks performed as anesthesia for a surgical or obstetrical service, report the appropriate surgical or obstetrical procedure code with a WJ modifier.
 You may also report time units.

-Nerve blocks administered as pain management for a surgical condition are eligible for payment.
-Nerve blocks administered as pain management for obstetrical care are considered routine pain management, regardless of who performs them, and are not eligible for separate payment.
+Nerve blocks administered as pain management for a surgical condition or obstetrical care are considered routine pain management, regardless of who performs them, and are not eligible for separate payment.

-Therapeutic nerve blocks for the treatment of a non-surgical or non-obstetrical condition (independent of any surgical or obstetrical procedure) are covered surgical services.
+Therapeutic nerve blocks for the treatment of a non-surgical/non-obstetrical condition (independent of any surgical or obstetrical procedure) are covered surgical services.
 Report procedure codes 62273-62282, 62310-62319, 64400-64450, 64470-64484, 64505-64530, as appropriate.
-Do not include time units, since therapeutic nerve blocks are considered to be surgical services.
+Do not include the WJ modifier or time units, since therapeutic nerve blocks are considered to be surgical services.